hemerajs/hemera/README.md

 #### Plugin registration

+A plugin must be registered before the `ready` function is called.
+The `ready` function will initialize all plugins.

 Variant 1 - pass the plugin as one object.
 Default plugin options are preserved if you don't overwrite them.

 ```js